 As well as food being expensive in Iceland (compared to the US and Canada), souvenirs and gifts also cost a lot.

-I have decided it is time to get my knitting needles out, because there is no way I would pay $65 for a hat!
+I have decided it is time to get my knitting needles out, because I did not want to pay $60 for a hat!

 Some of the hats I've made since returning from Iceland last month